edinburgh-napier/set09121/labs/lab6/physics.md

 }
 ```

+{:class="important"}
+You now need to ensure that you *render* these boxes so you can test that they do, indeed, move!

 ### Walls

 At the moment our boxes just fall into the abyss.
 Let's put some walls in.
 Back to Init() for one last time.
 We will create 4 walls.
 The position and size of each will be stored continuously in a vector that we will loop through.
 I'll let you figure out the full details.
 In the end it should look like this: